JoseJX/analogue-pocket-patches/README.md

 This patch converts `Mega Man IV (U)` to the `.pocket` format.

+It has been updated to fix [bug #3](https://github.com/JoseJX/analogue-pocket-patches/issues/3).

 ROM MD5: `8a00f627b8902c92327435901c249e19`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/blob/main/MegaMan4.ips).